Skip to main content

 Quick answer

 The AI elastic face (or 'stretchy face') effect turns one selfie into a soft, matte rubber version of your head that hands stretch into long taffy strands and let snap back, with synced tacky-stretch-and-snap ASMR.
 It's the stretchy sibling of the AI squish trend — squish presses and oozes; elastic pulls far and snaps.
-Most people make it with a CapCut stretch template or an AI face generator; for the cleanest result use a native-audio model like Seedance 2.0, or skip the prompt with Starrd's Elastic Face template — upload one photo and it renders the rubbery stretch-and-snap with ASMR baked in, first video free.
+Most people make it with a CapCut stretch template or an AI face generator; for the cleanest result use a native-audio model like Seedance 2.0, or skip the prompt with Starrd's Elastic Face template — upload one photo and it renders the rubbery stretch-and-snap with ASMR baked in — 100 credits (about $5.99), no subscription.

 What You're Trying to Make